Skip to main content

 Voluntary contributions may be either:

-Backdated voluntary contributions
+Backdated voluntary National Insurance contributions

 Up until 5 April 2025, it was possible to make voluntary contributions for back as far as the 2006/07 tax year.
 This extended window has now closed, and you can now only go back six tax years.
-If you submitted a DWP call back request before 5 April 2025 then you might still be able to make contributions after the deadline.

 Before making any payment of voluntary contributions you should: